Best holiday rental deals in Guadeloupe

 Holiday Letting Price Information in Guadeloupe

 This graph displays the average prices for the next twelve months in Guadeloupe.
-Prices reach a peak a week in January.
-The price per night in a holiday letting in Guadeloupe this week (19/01 - 26/01) costs on average £84.
-However, in November (02/11 - 09/11), prices decrease to an average of £71 per night.
+Prices reach their peak during one week in January.
+The average price per night in a holiday letting in Guadeloupe this week (26/01 - 02/02) is £79.
+However, in August (31/08 - 07/09), prices decrease to an average of £69 per night.

 Holiday Home Availability Information in Guadeloupe

 Check out our climate diagram to find the perfect month for your holidays.
-This year, June will have higher average temperatures.
-On the contrary, the coolest month is January.
-The rainiest month is June while the driest month is February.
+This year, June will have the highest average temperatures.
+In contrast, the coolest month is January.
+The rainiest month is June, while the driest month is February.